SOM Entrepreneur-in-Residence, Dr. Michael Witt, Guides Innovation in Alberta

 SOM Alumnus John Sullivan Selected As New Treasurer of U-M

 On April 1st, School of Management Alumnus John Sullivan will become treasurer of the University of Michigan.
-Use the more button to read the complete press release on The University Record website.
+A link is below to read the complete press release on The University Record website.

 Prof. Tom Hemphill for U.S. Chamber - Manufacturing Renaissance Councils: Models for Success?